This page will show you the differences between resumes and Curriculum Vitaes (CVs) and will give you tips for writing each.

 - Professional Licences/Certifications

-For more CV writing tips, samples, and information ask for our CV Writing tip sheet or see a career advisor.
+For more CV writing tips, samples, check out our Brightspace site or see a career advisor.

 Your resume is a quick, clear, to-the-point document that tells employers exactly why you would be a good fit for a specific position.
 It should communicate that you have the skills and knowledge relevant to the position.

 Sometimes, graduate students write resumes that read more like CVs, which could potentially get their resumes ignored.
 Try to avoid the following common mistakes: